NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 1. What is the scope of a project?

-The scope of a project defines what work will be done, including the goals, deliverables, and tasks needed to complete the project.
+The scope of a project defines what work will be done to achieve the goals, including deliverables, boundaries (inclusions/exclusions), and the work required to complete it.

 2. What is scope creep?

-Scope creep happens when changes or extra work are added to a project after it has started, without proper approval, which can cause delays or budget issues.
+Scope creep happens when changes or extra work are added to a project after it has started without proper evaluation and approval, which can cause delays, budget issues, or quality problems.

 3. What is a Project Scope Statement?

-A Project Scope Statement is a document that clearly explains what the project includes and excludes, outlines deliverables, constraints, and helps keep the project on track.
+A Project Scope Statement is a document that clearly explains what the project includes and excludes, outlines deliverables, constraints, assumptions, and acceptance criteria, and helps keep the project on track through planning and change control.